Have You Been Injured by a Negligent Driver?

 Injury Caused by Negligent Driving

 Negligent driving is one of the leading causes of car accidents in the U.S. every year.
 If you have been injured in a car accident that resulted from negligent driving, you will need an attorney to help you navigate through the legal process and make a successful claim for injury and damages sustained.
-Harris & Harris Injury Lawyers have successfully recouped over $100 millions for our clients.
+Reach out to an experienced attorney to file a personal injury lawsuit.
+Harris & Harris have successfully recouped over $100 millions for our clients.
 Call us today at (702) 384‐1414 or contact us online to speak to our experienced team.
 Your consultation is free.